-As outlined above, the IPA is tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposes procurements and programs to meet Illinois RPS targets.
-76 The Agency's initial Long-Term Renewable Resources Procurement Plan was approved by the Commission in Docket No. 17-0838 on April 3, 2018; it has subsequently been revised, and that Revised Plan was approved by the Commission on February 18, 2020 through Docket No. 19-0995.
+As outlined above, the IPA is tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposes procurements and programs to meet Illinois RPS targets.76 The Agency's initial Long-Term Renewable Resources Procurement Plan was approved by the Commission in Docket No. 17-0838 on April 3, 2018; it has subsequently been revised, and that Revised Plan was approved by the Commission on February 18, 2020 through Docket No. 19-0995.
 A Draft Second Revised Long-Term Plan was published concurrent with publication of the Draft 2022 Procurement Plan; however, due to changes to Section 1-75(c)(1)(A) of the IPA Act made pursuant to the enactment of Public Act 102-0662, the Draft Second Revised Long-Term Plan was withdrawn.
 The IPA released a draft 2022 Long-Term Plan on January 13, 2022.
 After the receipt of public comments on that draft Plan, the Agency updated the Plan and on March 21, 2022 filed the 2022 Long-Term Plan for approval by the Commission.
 On July 14, 2022 the Commission approved the 2022 Long-Term Plan in Docket No. 22-0231.
 On December 2, 2022, the Agency petitioned the ICC to reopen the proceeding that approved the 2022 Long-Term Plan to potential expansion of the Equity Eligible Contractor category in the Adjustable Block Program.
 That process culminated in the ICC issuing a Final Order modifying the 2022 Long-Term Plan on May 4, 2023, and the Agency released a Modified 2022 Long-Term Plan on May 9, 2023.
-On August 15, 2023, concurrent with the release of the draft of this 2024 Electricity Procurement Plan, the Agency also released its Draft 2024 Long-Term Plan for public comment.
-After the receipt of public comments on that draft Plan, the Agency updated the Plan and filed the 2024 Long-Term Plan for Commission approval on October 20, 2023.
+On August 15, 2023, concurrent with the release of the draft of this 2024 Electricity Procurement Plan, the Agency also released its Draft 2024 Long-Term Plan for public comment, with that comment period closing on September 29, 2023.
+The Agency expects to file the 2024 Long-Term Plan for Commission approval on October 20, 2023.

-No legislation was passed in Spring 2023 session of the 103rd Illinois General Assembly that directly impacts this annual electricity procurement plan.
+No legislation was passed in Spring 2023 session of the 103^{rd} Illinois General Assembly that directly impacts this annual electricity procurement plan.
 However, a pair of proposals that would have impacted this plan were introduced: